 Session Chair: Christine Fleming, Haggerty Museum of Art

-Session Presenters: Stephanie Mercado, Sixteenth Street Community Health Centers; Kate Morgan, Milwaukee Metropolitan Sewerage District; Mollie Oblinger, Ripon College; Deb Wisniewski, ABCD Institute
+Session Presenters: Kelly Moore Brands, Sixteenth Street Community Health Centers; Kate Morgan, Milwaukee Metropolitan Sewerage District; Mollie Oblinger, Ripon College; Deb Wisniewski, ABCD Institute

 Museums on the Move: Building an Outreach Program at the Milwaukee Public Museum